torchnetwork/pod-browser/README.md

   [extensive documentation](https://nextjs.org/docs/getting-started).
 It uses React for client-side templates, Webpack for building assets, Typescript for javascript, and Jest for tests.
+* Any environment variables you wish to expose must be added to next.config.js.

 # Notes